 For millions of men and women, the unavoidable effects of genetic hair loss have a lasting impact on their self-confidence.
 While androgenetic alopecia, also known as male or female pattern baldness, has no cure, hair transplants can provide an effective and long-lasting solution to the debilitating effects of hair loss.

-Follicular unit extraction (FUE) is one of two methods currently used for hair transplantation surgery.
+Follicular unit excision, formerly follicular unit extraction, or FUE is one of two methods currently used for hair transplantation surgery.
 By utilizing new techniques and the latest hair loss research, modern hair transplants can produce natural results that avoid the pitfalls of past procedures.
 At Carolina Hair Center, Dr. Jerry Cooley and his expert staff want to help you regain your confidence with FUE surgery.

 FUE is completed under local anesthesia.
 The scalp is thoroughly numbed to ensure patients are comfortable and satisfied throughout the treatment.
 During the procedure, Dr. Cooley utilizes a small handheld punch device that removes individual follicular units containing one to four strands of hair each.
 The punch device extracts the entire hair follicle, including its underlying root system, ensuring that it survives the transplantation process.
 Grafts are taken from the back and sides of the head, as those areas of the scalp are more resistant to hair loss.